mgravell/simplsockets/SimplPipelines/part3.md

 Note: since we are *bound* to have an `async` delay at some point (probably immediately), we might as well just jump straight to an "obvoious" `async` implementation - we'll gain nothing from trying to be clever here.
 Key points to observe:

-- we get data from the pipe (note that we *might* want to also consider `TryRead` here, but only if we are making progress - otherwise we couold find ourselves in a hot loop)
+- we get data from the pipe (note that we *might* want to also consider `TryRead` here, but only if we are making progress - otherwise we could find ourselves in a hot loop)
 - read (`TryParseFrame`) and process (`OnReceiveAsync`) as many frames as we can
 - advance the reader to report our progress, noting that `TryParseFrame` will have updated `buffer.Start`, and since we're actively reading as many frames as we can, it is true to say that we've "inspected" to `buffer.End`
 - keep in mind that the pipelines code is dealing with all the back-buffer concerns re data that we haven't consumed yet (usually a significant amount of code repeated in lots of libraries)